Examination Success – GCSE RESULTS Summer 2018

 Under this new system, students with a grade 4 will achieve a ‘standard pass’ whilst those with a grade 5 will achieve a ‘strong pass’.
 A grade 4 or above is equivalent to a grade C and above and will have currency for individual pupils as they progress to further study and employment.

-We are delighted to report that 54.3% of our students achieved the new Basics measure in GCSEs for Maths and English GCSEs, securing for themselves brilliant springboards into further education; (68.6% in English and 61.4% in Maths).
+We are delighted to report that 39.3% of our students achieved the GCSE Basics measure grades 9-5 in Maths and English, securing for themselves brilliant springboards into further education; 68.6% grades 9-4 in English and 61.4% grades 9-4 in Maths.

 In addition to this the school has seen outstanding success rates for the highest grades.
-A grade 7 is equivalent to a grade A. We were extremely pleased at Loreto High School this year that 264 grade 7-9s were awarded of which 66 were at the highest grade 9.
-6 students achieved a grade 7 or above in all of the GCSE subjects that they studied; Abdalla Ali, Astrid Coles-Schottlander, Angela Lee, Sean Priest, Marianna Salmon, Rosaleen Tite-Ahern.
+A grade 7 is equivalent to a grade A. We were extremely pleased at Loreto High School this year that 262 grade 7-9s were awarded of which 58 were at the highest grade 9.
+Seven students achieved a grade 7 or above in all of the GCSE subjects that they studied; Abdalla Ali, Astrid Coles-Schottlander, Angela Lee, Ciara Marsh, Maeve McGovern, Sean Priest, Marianna Salmon.

 There are some extraordinary examples of students whose hard work and effort manifested amazing results:

-- Abdalla Ali – 6 grade 9s (Maths, Eng Lang, Eng Lit, RE, Biology, Physics)
+- Abdalla Ali – 8 grade 9s (Art, Maths, Eng Lang, Eng Lit, RE, Biology, Chemistry, Physics)

 - Jan Kurczynski – 4 grade 9s (Eng Lang, Eng Lit, Polish, RE)